 Note that the Buy Box will not always rotate between sellers for a particular product, and that Amazon will try to keep the Buy Box winner consistent when one shopper views the same product multiple times.
 You are unlikely to see the rotation by simply refreshing the product page yourself, but you might see it if you visit repeatedly an hour or more apart.

 Often sellers shouldn’t aim to get exclusive access to the Buy Box, but to get the largest share that they can.
 It’s not a zero-sum game where one seller wins and all their competitors lose.

 What is Buy Box suppression?

-Buy Box suppression happens when the Buy Box does not appear on a particular product detail page, even if there are multiple merchants competing.
+Buy Box suppression happens when the Buy Box does not appear at all on a product detail page, even if there are multiple merchants offering that product.
 Amazon may decide to suppress the Buy Box for reasons including:

 - None of the sellers are eligible for the Buy Box

 - Amazon believes the price offered is too high